Tykejmi/TicTacToe/README.md

 ## Features
 - Score counter and reset
-- Can played both on PC or Mobile layout
+- Can be played both on PC or Mobile layout
 - Win state modal

 ## Try it out: